MahmoudSamir97/ReadIn/README.md

 # ReadIn

-Welcome to Readify, your one-stop e-book store.
+Welcome to ReadIn, your one-stop e-book store.
 With Readify, you can explore, buy, rate, and review a vast collection of e-books.
 Enjoy seamless reading and discover your next favorite book!

 ## Features